CLOSED FOR THE SEASON • Information may be outdated. Add this

 1. ALL FILMS screened at our festival MUST involve at least one Playhouse West member, current or alumni.

-All entries MUST INCLUDE A COVER LETTER stating the name, role or other involvement of any Playhouse West members in the making of the film (actor/actress, director, producer, writer, editor, director of photography, music composer, etc).
+****PLEASE NOTE: ALL ENTRIES MUST INCLUDE A COVER LETTER stating the name, role or other involvement of any PLAYHOUSE WEST MEMBERS in the making of the film (actor/actress, director, producer, writer, editor, director of photography, music composer, etc).

 2. Projects may originate from anywhere in the world.
 Any foreign language film must be subtitled in English.